 Another popular free WordPress SEO plugin on the list is RankMath SEO.

 Launched in 2020, RankMath is quickly rivaling Yoast and All-in-one SEO.

 With over 1 million active installations, Rank Math has already gained popularity among WordPress users.

 It prides itself on being feature-rich and user-friendly.
 The setup wizard guides you through the installation and setting process, making it easier for beginners.

 Like other SEO plugins on this list, you can:

 - Add schema markup data.

 - Integration with Elementor and Divi page builders.

-Rank math also offers support for over 840 schema markup types.
-You can check the full list of its features on this page.
+Rank Math also offers support for over 840 schema markup types.
+You can check the complete list of its features on this page.

 8. JetPack Boost